 - Protect the environment with consideration for stormwater runoff, potential pollutants, and erosion

-Benefits of Construction Grading
+The Benefits of Construction Grading

 Improper grading can mean water runoff will move toward the building rather than being directed safely away.
-This can cause structural damage from hydrostatic pressure where water accumulates around or under the foundation.
+This can cause structural damage from hydrostatic pressure, where water accumulates around or under the foundation.

 Poor grading can also result in water or pollutants being directed toward other properties, creating liability for the builder or owner of the new facility.
 Property damage from erosion can also occur.